emptymonkey/macgen/README.md

 **What is the [use case](http://en.wikipedia.org/wiki/Use_case) for *macgen*?**

+*macgen* is intended to be used in conjunction with [MAC address spoofing](http://en.wikipedia.org/wiki/Mac_spoofing) by legitimate [pentesters](http://en.wikipedia.org/wiki/Pentest) or [red teams](http://en.wikipedia.org/wiki/Red_team) as part of a [formal assessment](http://www.pentest-standard.org/index.php/Pre-engagement) or [wargame](http://en.wikipedia.org/wiki/Wargame_%28hacking%29).

-Modern network analysis tools, such as [Kismet](http://en.wikipedia.org/wiki/Kismet_%28software%29) and [Wireshark](http://en.wikipedia.org/wiki/Wireshark) can perform a reverse OUI lookup on the MAC addresses they see on the network for the purpose of reporting the device type.
-A [red team](http://en.wikipedia.org/wiki/Red_team) would be able to use *macgen*, in conjunction with a [MAC address spoofing technique](http://en.wikipedia.org/wiki/Mac_spoofing), to evade detection (either by a casual observer or even by a more rigorous [IDS](http://en.wikipedia.org/wiki/Intrusion_Detection_System)) during a [pentest](http://en.wikipedia.org/wiki/Pentest) or [wargame](http://en.wikipedia.org/wiki/Wargame_%28hacking%29).
+Modern network analysis tools, such as [Kismet](http://en.wikipedia.org/wiki/Kismet_%28software%29) and [Wireshark](http://en.wikipedia.org/wiki/Wireshark) can perform a reverse OUI lookup on any MAC addresses seen on the network for the purpose of reporting the device type.
+An [IDS](http://en.wikipedia.org/wiki/Intrusion_Detection_System) may be configured to make decisions based off of MAC address validity or vendor type. *macgen* will allow you to generate an address for your [BackTrack](http://www.backtrack-linux.org/) attack laptop that appears to be a valid [iOS](http://en.wikipedia.org/wiki/IOS) mobile device when connecting to the [WiFi](http://en.wikipedia.org/wiki/Wifi).

 **How do I do MAC address spoofing?**